-If the dry pack has been opened for more than 168 hours or can no longer be considered dry, the modules must be baked according to JEDEC standard J-STD-033 Table 4-1 Reference Conditions for Drying Mounted or Unmounted SMD Packages.
-The recommended baking condition is 25 hours at 90°C <= 5% RH.
+If the dry pack has been opened for more than 168 hours or can no longer be considered dry, the modules must be baked.
+The recommended baking condition is 6 hours at 125° C <= 5% RH.

 Oxidation Risk: Baking may cause oxidation and/or intermetallic growth of the terminations, which if excessive can result in solderability problems during board assembly.
 The cumulative bake time at a temperature greater than 90°C and up to 125°C should not exceed 96 hours.